patricklafrance/wmfnext-shell/README.md

 💡 Our first take is that a module should _always match a subdomain_ of the application business domain and should _only export pages_.

-To do so, by convention, a remote module must only share a single file named `register.tsx` exporting a `register(runtime, context)` function responsible of registering the pages and navigation items of the remote module.
+To do so, by convention, a remote module must share a single file named `remoteEntry.js` and that file must expose a single module named `./register` exporting a `register(runtime, context)` function responsible of registering the pages and navigation items of the remote module.

 👉 So, let's create a `register.tsx` file at the root of the remote module application with the following files: